-- The Member is responsible for structuring the purchase transaction in a manner that complies with all applicable laws, regulations, and this Plan. - A Member may not request the HOP subsidy for transactions involving the Member's real estate owned (REO) properties. - Members must provide subsidy only to homebuyers who meet the income guidelines as described in Attachment D of the current Affordable Housing Program Implementation Plan (Plan). - Members must provide subsidy only to homebuyers that complete a housing counseling program as described in these guidelines and further defined in the Counseling Resource Guide. - Members must ensure that HOP-assisted units are subject to a Retention Agreement provided by the Bank that meet requirements of § 1291.15(a)(7) of the Regulation.
+- The Member is responsible for structuring the purchase transaction in a manner that complies with all applicable laws, regulations, and this Plan. - Members must ensure that HOP-assisted units are subject to a Retention Agreement provided by the Bank that meet requirements of § 1291.15(a)(7) of the Regulation.
 See Attachment E of the Plan for sample retention language.
-NOTE: please contact the Bank at housing@fhlbi.com for the most recent versions of the Retention Agreements. - Members must comply with Bank requirements to provide copies of retention agreements, settlement statements and other documentation as described in this document. - Members must maintain project files with all applicable information for all grant recipients.
-The Bank may conduct on-site compliance reviews. - Members may not charge fees to provide subsidy to any homebuyer. - The Member must pass the entire amount of the AHP subsidy to the household.
+NOTE: please visit the program website at www.fhlbi.com/hop for the most recent versions of the Retention Agreements. - Members may not charge fees to provide subsidy to any homebuyer.

+• The Member must pass the entire amount of the subsidy to the household.
+Any unused funds must be returned to the FHLBank Indianapolis.